yamogoo/alma-design-system/README.md

 > ℹ️ **Startup**: first dev launch may take ~3-7s due to asset pre-processing and pre-bundling.
 > **HMR is instantaneous** afterwards, so iteration speed remains high.

-_Then open http://localhost:3000 to see AlmaProtoKit in action._
+_Then open http://localhost:3000 to see Alma Design System in action._

 ## License